-A fast-medium bowler who was thrust into Test cricket at an early age of 19.
-Sikander Bakht made his debut for Pakistan against New Zealand at Karachi on 30th October 1976.
-During his Test career which spans from 1976 to 1983, he has played 26 Tests and taken 67 wickets with an average of 36.00
+A fast-medium bowler who was thrust into Test cricket at the early age of 19.
+Sikander Bakht made his debut for Pakistan against New Zealand in Karachi on 30th October 1976.
+During his Test career which spans from 1976 to 1983, he played 26 Tests and taken 67 wickets with an average of 36.00

-His early induction into Test Cricket was the result of the defections from Pakistan team to Kerry Packers World Series Cricket.
+His early induction into Test Cricket was the result of the defections from the Pakistan team to Kerry Packer’s World Series Cricket.
 It was after three or four years of hard work that Sikko began to live up to his name.
 On the tour of India in 1979-80, he took 8 for 69 in New Delhi to skittle out the Indians for a low total of 126 runs.

 On the West Indians tour that followed the Indian visit, he played in the 5th Test match at Jamaica but did not do much.
-Sikander performed reasonably well in 1979 World Cup taking 3 wickets for 34 against Australia and 3 for 32 against England.
+Sikander performed reasonably well in the 1979 World Cup taking 3 wickets for 34 against Australia and 3 for 32 against England.
 In the same year, he toured New Zealand taking 3 for 88 at Christchurch and 4 for 68 at Napier.